lexibank/sidwellbahnaric/README.md

-# CLDF Dataset derived from Sidwell's "Austroasiatic dataset for phylogenetic analysis" from 2015
+# CLDF Dataset derived from the Bahnaric data in Sidwell's "Austroasiatic dataset for phylogenetic analysis" from 2015

 Cite the source dataset as